Start page

 So here, besides various stringed instruments, the Scythians had a word mentioned by V. Abayev and its existence is one of the evidence that the language of the Scythians was not Iranian but Bulgarish.

 The Chuvash language has words păntăr-păntăr –imitation of strumming strings, păntărtat – 1. to strum, give jangling, cracking sounds (about stringed instruments), 2. to pop, rattle (about a drum).
-Since the Chuvash words do not mean a stringed instrument but only playing different instruments, ie, have a more general meaning, it is they to be taken as the origin for calling different musical instruments.
-This is logical, but, of course, a single fact is few for skeptics, so we continue to consider the language of the Scythians.
+Since the Chuvash words do not mean a stringed instrument but only play different instruments, ie, have a more general meaning, to be taken as the origin for calling different musical instruments.
+This is logical, but a single fact is few for skeptics, so we continue to consider the language of the Scythians.

 It has to be told that some researchers have tried to consider objectively the issue of the Scythian language without the prevailing doctrine but did not find support in the scientific community:

 The concept of the Iranian-lingual Scythians is unequivocally dominated in the literature devoted to the study of the remnants of the Scythian language.
-Anything that does not relate to the prevalent position, is being excluded from the field of Scythological research in advance (PETROV V.P.
+Anything that does not relate to the prevalent position is excluded from the field of Scythological research in advance (PETROV V.P.
 1968: 12).

 This view began to emerge since the first studies of the Scythian language and was finally approved by the researches of M. Vasmer and V. Abayev (ABAYEV V.I., 1965).
 Moreover, the implication of Scythian to the Iranian languages was even narrowed to only Ossetian by the efforts of V. Miller and V. Abayev.
 Unreasonable attempts of K. Neumann and G. Nagy to consider the Scythian language as Mongolian only strengthened the position of the adherents of Iranian-lingual Scythians.
-Under such conditions, V. Petrov, continuing a creative approach to deciding this issue of Professor at Novorossiisk University A. Biletsky, could only cautiously criticize an outdated method of research.
-A. Biletsky himself, according to V. Petrov gave a number of the convincing discrepancy of the Scythian and Iranian languages and noticed that Hesychius’ glosses "least of all give the facts to determine the Scythian language as Iranian" (PETROV V.P., 1968: 24).
-However V. Petrov didn’t express clearly his final views on the linguistic affiliation of the Scythians, but he urged not to limit the research of Scythian on Iranian basis and quoted as an example, some pretty convincing matches of the Scythian and Thracian languages.
+Under such conditions, V. Petrov, continuing a creative approach to deciding this issue of Professor at Novorossiisk University A. Biletsky, could only cautiously criticize an outdated research method.
+A. Biletsky himself, according to V. Petrov gave some convincing discrepancy between the Scythian and Iranian languages and noticed that Hesychius’ glosses "least of all give the facts to determine the Scythian language as Iranian" (PETROV V.P., 1968: 24).
+However V. Petrov didn’t express clearly his final views on the linguistic affiliation of the Scythians, he urged not to limit the research of Scythian on Iranian basis and quoted as an example, some pretty convincing matches of the Scythian and Thracian languages.
 Investigating the relationship of the Scythian and Thracian languages, the scholar compiled the Scythian-Thracian Onomasticon, where each gloss was provided by the previously proposed by other linguists Indo-Iranian (mostly Persian and Ossetian), as well as their own and Deychev's the Thracian, and sometimes other matches (Ibid: 118-143).
 According to Petrov, "not in all cases, we can say with certainty that the actual name is just Thracian but not Iranian," and sometimes it is impossible to separate the Scythian and Thracian glosses as linguistic material of both languages are adjacent having the same qualitative related source base and associated chronologically (Ibid: 115-117).
-It should be noted that for the first time North Pontic epigraphy was collected and published by the Russian scientist V. Latyshev.
-Clearly, his data in some way were used by V. Petrov and V. Abayev, and already their lists were taken for this study.
+It should be noted that North Pontic epigraphy was collected and published first by the Russian scientist V. Latyshev.
+V. Petrov and V. Abayev used in some way his data and already their lists were taken for this study.

-Thus, the Scythian Onomasticon was composed in such a way, and an attempt was made to find new matches for each of the presented glosses from the Indo-European, Turkic, Finno-Ugric, and Caucasian languages which could confirm or refute our assumptions about the linguistic origin of the Scythians.
-This approach is due to the fact that ancient authors (Ancient Greek, Roman, Byzantine, Arabian, Persian) never mentioned that the language of the Scythians was similar to Persian (LAYPANOV K.T., MIZIEV I.M.
+Thus, the Scythian Onomasticon was composed in such a way, and an attempt was made to find new matches for each of the presented glosses from the Indo-European, Turkic, Finno-Ugric, and Caucasian languages to confirm or refute our assumptions about the linguistic origin of the Scythians.
+This approach is because ancient authors (Ancient Greek, Roman, Byzantine, Arabian, Persian) never mentioned that the language of the Scythians was similar to Persian (LAYPANOV K.T., MIZIEV I.M.
 2010: 33).

 The Onomasticon is under constant updating and verification.
-Some names refer to the later Sarmatian period, but their separating is not easy.
-Many of the etymologies are revised in accordance with the new data, dubious names are checked on correspondence to words of many different languages.
-Therefore, quantitative estimation is being something changed from time to time, although the results of the initial analysis remain nevertheless quite valid.
-It is shown from the list that about eight dozen out of more than 170 names can be satisfactorily explained only by the Chuvash language and another 30 may have as the Chuvash and Kurdish (sometimes Afghan) interpretation.
-Near 50 names have quite acceptable for anthroponymic sense with good phonetic correspondence.
-About 30 names can be explained by means of the Kurdish language, but only seven of them are quite convincing.
-Quite a few words (about 40) may have a different interpretation on the basis of the Chuvash, Iranian, Baltic, and other languages.
-More than twenty names can be explained by various Iranian languages and half of them have a reasonable sense, six of which may have Ossetian, four or five – Afghan roots, and the rest are explained on the basis of common Iranian words.
-Originally conclusion, that one may sure say only about two components of the Scythian community (Bulgar and Kurdish), is confirmed.
-Some names, which have expressed Ossetian origin, belongs to the later times.
-Several names have distinct Baltic origin (see the section Ancient Balts Outside Ethnic Territories).
+Some names refer to the later Sarmatian period, but their separation is difficult.
+Many etymologies are revised according to the new data, and dubious names are checked on correspondence to words of many different languages.
+Therefore, quantitative estimation is changed little from time to time, although the results of the initial analysis remain nevertheless quite valid.
+It is shown from the list that about eight dozen out of more than 170 names can be satisfactorily explained only by the Chuvash language and another 30 may have the Chuvash and Kurdish (sometimes Afghan) interpretation.
+Near 50 names are quite acceptable for anthroponymic sense with good phonetic correspondence.
+About 30 names can be explained using the Kurdish language, but only seven are convincing.
+Quite a few words (about 40) may have a different interpretation based on the Chuvash, Iranian, Baltic, and other languages.
+More than twenty names can be explained in various Iranian languages.
+Half have a reasonable sense, six of which may have Ossetian, four or five – Afghan roots, and the rest are explained based on common Iranian words.
+The first conclusion, that one may certainly say only about two components of the Scythian community (Bulgar and Kurdish), is confirmed.
+Some names, that have expressed Ossetian origin, belong to later times.
+Several names have distinct Baltic origins (see the section Ancient Balts Outside Ethnic Territories).

-The fact that the majority of names of North Pontic Region material have no Iranian origin explains the fact that some of its phonetic phenomena can not be explained by the historical phonetics of the Iranian languages.
-In addition, when working with Onomasticon, my eye caught that some names have Germanic sounds.
-Upon closer examination, it turned out that they have a clear interpretation on the basis of Old English.
+The name majority of the North Pontic Region has no Iranian origin therefore some phenomena cannot be explained by the historical phonetics of Iranian languages.
+In addition, when working with Onomasticon, I noticed some names have Germanic sounds.
+Upon closer examination, it turned out that they have a clear interpretation based on Old English.
 These names were excluded from Petrov's onomasticon and formed the basis for Alan-Anglo-Saxon Onomasticon.

 In ancient times, these two tribes (Slavs and Antes – V.S.) were called spores [scatted], I think because they lived, populating the country "scattered", by individual villages (PROCOPIUS of CAESAREA.
 III, 14 ).

-Some place names of Scythia, mentioned by historians, are well deciphered by means of the Chuvash language.
+Some place names of Scythia, mentioned by historians, are well deciphered using the Chuvash language.
 Here are some examples:

-Oium, the name of a place, area in Scythia – Chuv. uçam „place, area”.
+Oium, the name of a place, or area in Scythia – Chuv. uçam „place, area”.

 Panticapes River – Chuv păntăh "mould" and kap "look".

-Tanais, Greek name of the Don River – Chuv. tănăç "calm, quiet".
+Tanais, the Greek name of the Don River – Chuv. tănăç "calm, quiet".

 Exampaios, area between Borysthenes and Hypanis Rivers – Chuv. uksăm "wild garlic" and pay "a part (of weight, space, time, and so on)".

-To the west of the city of Cherkasy, two rivers flow out of one swamp.
-The Irdyn' River flows into the Tiasmin River, the right tributary (rt) of the Dnieper and the Irdyn'ka River flows into the Dnieper above the city.
-Having carefully considered the map, one can understand that once it was a channel that separated from the Dnieper so that an island was formed on which the city of Cherkasy was built.
-Chuv. irtěn “to separate” very well suited to this situation.
-And the name of the city itself may be of Bulgarian origin.
-There are at least a dozen localities with an ending -kassy in Chuvashia.
+To the west of Cherkasy, two rivers flow out of one swamp.
+The Irdyn' River flows into the Tiasmin River, the right tributary (rt) of the Dnieper, and the Irdyn'ka River flows into the Dnieper above the city.
+Having carefully considered the map, one can understand that once it was a channel that separated from the Dnieper an island was formed on which the city of Cherkasy was built.
+Chuv. irtěn “to separate” is very well suited to this situation.
+The name of the city itself may be of Bulgarian origin.
+At least a dozen localities have an ending -kassy in Chuvashia.
 Chuv. kassă means “village, street” [YEGOROV GENNADIY.
 1993: 38], and for the first part of the word there is also a wide choice in the Chuvash language – Chuv. chĕr 1. "lively", 2. "to tear", 3. "to scrape".
 4. "knee".

 In the Cherkasy Region there are several more toponyms, which are deciphered using the Chuvash language:

 Boyarka, a village in Lysianka district – Chuv. payăr "own".
-There are settlements with the same name in Kiev and Odessa Region.
+There are settlements with the same name in Kyiv and Odesa Region.

 Zhashkiv, a town – Chuv. shashkă "mink".